wireservice/agate/docs/extensions.rst

 Using extensions
 ================

-agate support's plugin-style extensions based on `monkey patching <https://en.wikipedia.org/wiki/Monkey_patch>`_.
-Libraries can be created that patch new methods onto :class:`.Table` and :class:`.TableSet`.
+agate support's plugin-style extensions using a monkey-patching pattern.
+Libraries can be created that add new methods onto :class:`.Table` and :class:`.TableSet`.
 For example, `agate-sql <http://agate-sql.rtfd.org/>`_ adds the ability to read and write tables from a SQL database:

 .. code-block:: python

     import agate
     import agatesql

-    agatesql.patch()

     # After calling patch the from_sql and to_sql methods are now part of the Table class
     table = agate.Table.from_sql('postgresql:///database', 'input_table')